aerogear-attic/aerogear-js-cookbook/simplepush-example/README.md

     mvn exec:java -Dexec.args="-host=localhost -port=7777 -tls=false -ack_interval=10000 -useragent_reaper_timeout=60000"

-This starts an _unsecrued_ instance of the AeroGear SimplePush Server on localhost using port 7777.
+This starts an _unsecured_ instance of the AeroGear SimplePush Server on localhost using port 7777.

 **_NOTE_:** The server uses an in-memory database for this demo.
 None of the SimplePush channels are persisted by the server.
 A restart of the server means that the previous registered channels are gone.